 The sun really has his hat on in July with a whopping 11 hours of sunshine each day.
 July is the hottest month of the year in Jamaica and a busy time for tourism with families flocking in for their summer holidays.
 Average highs in July are a roasting 84F although even this can creep up even higher.
 There isn’t much respite from the heat during the evening hours either with temperatures only dipping down to the 70s.

-Some of Jamaica’s best festivals happen in July, including the Reggae Sumfest which takes place every year in Montego Bay.
+In terms of things to do, the summer months are the best time to visit Jamaica.
+Some of the island’s best festivals happen in July, including the Reggae Sumfest which takes place every year in Montego Bay.
 Rain could make an appearance, but any showers are likely to be a welcome break from the heat.

 The resorts tend to be busy during the school holidays, so you may want to stay in a private villa instead.
 Most villas come complete with a private pool as well as in-villa staff who will cater to your every need.

 August is the height of the summer in Jamaica so be prepared for high heat and humidity.
-Daytime highs reach into the the 90s and sea temperatures are warm too which is good news for beach lovers and water-sports enthusiasts.
-On the downside there’s a good chance of rain in August and prices are high through the school holidays which run through late August.
+Daytime highs reach into the 90s and sea temperatures are warm too.
+Great news for beach lovers and water-sports enthusiasts!
+On the downside, there’s a good chance of rain in August and prices run high during the school holidays.

-Events-wise there are some exciting events to keep you entertained including the MoBay Jerk Festival and the Ocho Rios Seafood Festival.
+Entertainment-wise, you will find plenty of exciting events happening in August, including the MoBay Jerk Festival and the Ocho Rios Seafood Festival.

 If you’re visiting Jamaica in September be aware that it’s the height of the hurricane season.
 That said, the chances of a serious hurricane affecting your vacation are still statistically low.

-Despite the rain October can still be a good time to visit Jamaica as the showers mostly leave behind clear sunny skies.
-It’s still the low season too so you’ll find some great deals, however prices usually creep up during the UK’s half term week.
+Despite the rain, October can still be a good time to visit Jamaica as the showers mostly leave behind clear sunny skies.
+It’s still the low season so you’ll find some great deals, however prices usually creep up during the UK’s half term week.

 November is a great time for a getaway before the Christmas crowds arrive.
 You can take advantage of the duty-free shopping malls and stock up on Christmas gifts ahead of time.
 The Crafts Market in Montego Bay is a great place to buy handmade souvenirs, or you can head to the Shoppes at Rose Hall for a more mainstream shopping experience.

-The start of high season in Jamaica, December is an exciting time to visit the island.
+The start of high season, December is an exciting time to go to Jamaica.
 Christmas is on the horizon and school is out at the end of the month, so there are some fantastic vacation options to choose from.
 Visit in early December and you’ll get great weather and lower prices than in the holidays.
 Go later in the month and you’ll get to spend Christmas on the beach.